Bluemix-Watson-Labs/WatsonKnowledgeStudioLab/README.md

 ### About this task

 Pre-annotating documents is an optional step.
 However, it is a worthwhile step because it makes the job of human annotators easier later.

 For more information about pre-annotation with dictionaries, see [Pre-annotating documents with a dictionary](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation#wks_preannot).

 ### Procedure

 1. Within your workspace, click **Assets** > **Dictionaries**.

   The `Test dictionary` dictionary opens.
-The [Adding a dictionary](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-wks_tutintro#wks_tutless4) lesson of the *Getting started with {{site.data.keyword.knowledgestudioshort}}* tutorial shows how to create this dictionary.

 1. From the **Entity type** list, select the `ORGANIZATION` entity type to map it to the `Test dictionary` dictionary.